danvonk/danvonk.github.io/posts/2025-04-02-kerala-india.md

 the place is just teeming with them.

 The closest major hill station reachable from Cochin is Munnar.
 It's easily and cheaply (less than 100 rupees) accessible by coach from Ernakulum bus station, though getting a comfortable ride is far from guaranteed!
-Expect a packed bus with no ventilation other than the open windows.
+Expect a packed bus with no AC: the ventilation is provided by the lack of (glass) windows, so hope you don't get stuck in traffic.

 Munnar itself is touristy and you'll be swamped by auto drivers trying to sell you voyages around the tea fields as you walk through town.
-However, it's still worth doing all of this least as you get a very scenic ride through the rainforests and tea fields.
+However, it's still worth doing all of this as you get a very scenic ride through the rainforests and tea fields.
 Our driver also took us to a well-known spot for seeing elephants and we just found them hanging out by a creek, cooling themselves off!